deltachat/deltachat-pages/_posts/2020-03-05-reduced-message-size.md

 - We combined read-receipts into one message, when they are sent in the same moment.
 Before, there was an email for each read receipt.

 ## What Else is Possible?
+A Glance Into The Future

 This is already a start, and saves many people a lot of money, who have to live with 50 MB per month.
-But there are even more ideas to reduce the traffic Delta Chat generates:
+But there are even more ideas to reduce the traffic Delta Chat generates, which might be implemented soon™:

-- Disabling encryption: making it possible not to send Autocrypt headers at all.
-This is highly controversial; it might not be necessary with the new ed25519 keys.
+- Disabling encryption for some chats: making it possible not to send Autocrypt headers at all.
+This is highly controversial though.
 - Sending the key fingerprint in a special header, so we don't always have to download the whole Autocrypt header.
 - Sending small messages through a header, thereby saving IMAP commands in the